-In addition to matching moments on HIV/AIDS prevalence, the benchmark model also matches moments of other aspects of sexual activity quite well.
-In the model casual or short-term sex is a small fraction of all sexual encounters: 16%, close to the 18% of sex that occurs outside of a union that is reported in the data.
+In addition to matching moments on HIV/AIDS prevalence, the benchmark model also mimics some other moments relevant for sexual activity quite well.
+In the model, casual or short-term sex represents a small fraction of all sexual encounters: 16%, close to the 18% of sex that occurs outside of a union that is reported in the data.
 For those who engage in casual sex, the model predicts that 33% use a condom.
 This is less than the 39% seen in the data, but is still close.
-In fact, as people have been found to overstate the amount of protected sex they have [see Allen et al. (2003)], these two numbers may be closer in reality than first meets the eye.
-The next row in Table 3 reports the fraction of singles who had casual sex in the last year.
+In fact, as people have been found to overstate the amount of protected sex they have (Allen et al. (2003)), these two numbers may be closer in reality than first meets the eye.
+The next row in Table III reports the fraction of singles who had casual sex in the last year.
 These statistics are different from the fraction of all sexual activity that is casual because (all) married people have sex while some singles are abstinent.
 Singles in the model have a little more casual sex than their real-life counterparts (54 versus 47%).
 Finally, the fraction of the population that dies from HIV/AIDS is comparable across model and data (25 versus 29%).

-Table 3 also lists the fraction of singles in the entire population.
-The model predicts this fraction to be 48%, somewhat higher than the 33% observed in the data, which is partially due to the choice to break up marriages more frequently in the model than in the data to account for extramarital affairs.
-The model captures some of the gender differences in the timing of marriage.
+The fraction of singles in the entire population is 48% in the model, somewhat higher than the 33% observed in the data, which is partially due to the modeling choice to break up marriages more frequently than in the data to account for extramarital affairs.
+The model also captures some of the gender differences in the timing of marriage.
 Women marry much earlier than men-in the data, 90% of women are married by age 22, whereas only 58% of men are married by this age.
 The corresponding numbers in the model are 63% and 57%.
-The model generates the earlier marriage of women (relative to men) via their higher infection risk.
-This makes the safety of marriage more attractive for women vis à vis men.
-In reality HIV risk is only one reason why women get married earlier than men.
-Additional considerations such as the risk of pregnancy make casual encounters more risky for women, which might explain the larger wedge between the genders in the data compared to the model.
-Polygyny may contribute to the age difference in marriage since men must save in order to be marriageable because potential wives are now scarcer.
-As is only reasonable, men eventually "catch up," and by age 50 almost everyone is married, both in the model and the data.
-See Figure 1 for a comparison of the fraction of the population that has ever married in the model vs. the data.
+In the model, women marry earlier than men due to the higher female infection risk, which

-&lt;sup>30Appendix C provides sensitivity analysis for these estimated parameters.
+&lt;sup>20Appendix F provides sensitivity analysis for these estimated parameters.
 Both benchmark moments and the response to some policy experiments (discussed in Section 5) are analyzed.